 Note the following for cases of exercise-induced CPK abnormalities: Cases of CPK abnormality \geq Grade 3 or higher, presumed to be exercise induced, accompanied by < Grade 3 ALT must be brought to the attention of the CMC for adjudication of further management and further administration of study product.
-Grades 3 and 4 elevations in ALT, regardless of CK elevation will prompt permanent discontinuation of study product and the participant will be followed annually for HIV testing only until the conclusion of Step 2 of the study.
+Grades 3 and 4 elevations in ALT, regardless of CK elevation will prompt permanent discontinuation of study product.
 All such cases must be reported to the CMC.